Digging through 2D densely-packed coarse granular media as a critical phenomenon: Results and Discussion

-The distribution of the moving distance $\Delta L$ and the associated time interval $\Delta N_{push}$, after being normalized by the maximum value, between consecutive ejections is plotted in Fig. \ref{fig:Simu_N50moved_dist_dur_corr}(a), which shows a weak correlation between the two quantities.
-The distribution of normalized $\Delta L$ and $\Delta N_{push}$ between consecutive ejections reveal a power-law behavior, as shown in Fig. \ref{fig:Simu_N50moved_dist_dur_corr}(b) and Fig. \ref{fig:Simu_N50moved_dist_dur_corr}(c), respectively.
-The power laws with exponents around one in both space and time suggest that digging within a densely-packed granular environment may be a critical phenomenon.
-In the next section, we verify this experimentally using an automated digger.
+The distributions of the moving distance $\Delta L$ and the associated time interval $\Delta N_{push}$, after being normalized by the maximum value, between consecutive ejections with $\phi_{2D} \approx 0.762$ is further examined in Fig. \ref{fig:Simu_N50moved_dist_dur_corr}(a), which shows a weak correlation between the two quantities.
+The probability distributions of normalized $\Delta L$ and $\Delta N_{push}$ between consecutive ejections with $\phi_{2D} \approx 0.762$, $0.686$, and $0.610$ reveal a power-law behavior, as shown in Fig. \ref{fig:Simu_N50moved_dist_dur_corr}(b) and Fig. \ref{fig:Simu_N50moved_dist_dur_corr}(c), respectively.
+How the data are extracted and processed to characterize the power-law behavior are detailed in the caption of Table \ref{tab:sim_exp_results}.
+The fitted values suggest that both the spans of $\Delta L$ and $\Delta N_{push}$ over which the power laws hold increase with increasing $\phi_{2D}$, while $\Delta L^{max}$ decreases and $\Delta N_{push}^{max}$ increases, respectively.
+The power laws with global exponents $m_{\Delta L}$ and $m_{\Delta N}$ around or close to one in both space and time suggest that digging within a densely-packed granular environment may be a critical phenomenon (besides, we notice that the probability distribution of normalized $\Delta L$ exhibits a transition between two local slopes around $\Delta L \approx \Delta x$, where $\Delta x \approx {\alpha _x}\sigma = 0.025D_d$ is the size of the small random displacement defined in Eqn. \ref{digger_bump}.
+We will investigate this transition using smaller values of $\Delta x$ in our future work).